 Gerald W. Fischer

-Before Meade County was founded it was formerly part of Hardin and Breckenridge, Counties, and prior to that time the closest seat of justice was Hardinsburg, Kentucky.
-Near the courthouse, usually convened in the largest building in town, often times a tavern, a strong-secure store room or nearby cabin was designated a jail.
+Before Meade County was founded it was formerly part of Hardin and Breckenridge, Counties, and prior to that time, the closest seat of justice was Hardinsburg, Kentucky.
+Near the courthouse, usually convened in the largest building in town, often times a tavern, a strong-secure storeroom, or nearby cabin was designated a jail.
 Penalties in those days included corporal punishment like flogging and even branding.
-In the town common there would be a whipping post sunk in the ground with an iron ring affixed to it where a miscreant was tied and whipped.
+In the town common, there would be a whipping post sunk in the ground with an iron ring affixed to it where a miscreant was tied and whipped.
 A whipping was not a little thing.
-Near Irvington a Negro woman was severely whipped causing her death.
 Occasionally there would be stocks that would hold and display a lawbreaker so the town’s people could publicly ridicule the scofflaw.
 On December 17th, 1823 Meade County was formed from a part of Hardin and Breckenridge Counties.
-Court was held on East Hill in the two story log tavern owned by Solomon Brandenburg.
+The court was held on East Hill in the two-story log tavern owned by Solomon Brandenburg.
 While it can’t be stated with certainty, prisoners so dangerous they needed to be jailed likely were lodged in the Hardinsburg or Elizabethtown jails until 1825 when the Meade County Jail was built.

-The Meade County jail was a two story log structure with secure cells where prisoners awaiting trial were held.
-It was ordered by the county court on October 4th 1825 to be built on a lot owned by and purchased from William Fairleigh.
+The Meade County jail was a two-story log structure with secure cells where prisoners awaiting trial were held.
+It was ordered by the county court on October 4th, 1825 to be built on a lot owned by and purchased from William Fairleigh.
 The jail was completed in April of 1826 and located a short distance south of the log tavern on East Hill.
-In the jail there were quarters for the jailer and his family.
+In the jail, there were quarters for the jailer and his family.
 Meals had to be prepared daily and the prisoners fed and watered.
-The disposition of their cases might result in a fine, corporal punishment (whipping), sentence to time in jail, or worse.
-In 1848 a slave girl Lucy Hamilton was hanged for killing the son of her owner.
-She was pregnant when she killed the man and because of the resignations of the judge and foreman of the jury she lived long enough to deliver the baby before she hanged.
-She was taken in an oxcart from the jail on a twenty minute ride to a grove of Black Jack Oaks at a place now across the street from the high school and hanged.
-She carried her baby and handed it to the sheriff’s wife before dying.
-There are only two known legal executions reported in Meade County, the one in 1848 and another fifty-one years later in 1889.
-Both were death by hanging.
+The disposition of their cases might result in a fine, corporal punishment (whipping), sentenced to time in jail, or worse.

 After the tornado of 1974 that destroyed the courthouse and caused it to be rebuilt on Hill Crest Avenue, a fourth jail known as the Meade County Detention Center was built adjacent to the new courthouse.
 When it opened it had fourteen cells that could house twenty-five prisoners.
 It also contained an apartment for the jailer.
 An indoor and outdoor recreation area was provided for the detainees.